-Did you know you could check out passes for free admission to area museums?
+Did you know you could check out passes for free or discounted admission to area museums?
 We have passes for the following institutions:

 “Since opening in 1999, MASS MoCA has become one of the world’s premier centers for making and showing the best art of our time.
 With annual attendance of 120,000, it ranks among the most visited institutions in the United States dedicated to new art.
 More than 80 major new works of art and more than 50 performances have been created through fabrication and rehearsal residencies in North Adams, making MASS MoCA perhaps the most fertile site in the country for new art.
 The museum thrives on making and presenting work that is fresh, surprising, and challenging.”

 Olana State Historic Site is a historic house museum and property in Greenport, New York, near the city of Hudson.
 The estate was home to Frederic Edwin Church, one of the major figures in the Hudson River School of landscape painting.